Technologicat/unpythonic/README.md

 assert lst == [0, 1, 42, 42, 4]
 ```

-While ``fupdate`` lets you be more functional than Python otherwise allows, ``SequenceView`` lets you be more imperative than Python otherwise allows.
+While ``fupdate`` lets you be more functional than Python otherwise allows, ``view`` lets you be more imperative than Python otherwise allows.

 We store slice specs, not actual indices, so this works also if the underlying sequence undergoes length changes.